How & Why to Teach English in Japan in 2026

 2. You are at the mercy of school management

-If your supervisor has an autocratic style or if the work environment is undesirable, what are your options?
+What are your options if your supervisor has an autocratic style or if the work environment is undesirable?

 If your manager makes illogical and unnecessary requests, it is difficult for you to disagree.

 Embrace it and go with the flow.
-You should also take into account cultural differences and habits.
+It would be best also to consider cultural differences and habits.

-To summarize, always say Yes, Sir, and Yes, Madam.
+To summarize, always say Yes, Sir, and Yes Ma’am.

 As part of their contracts, they provide ESL teachers with complimentary housing.
-And they will revoke your privileges if you leave your job or are fired.
+They will revoke your privileges if you leave your job or are terminated.

-In that situation, finding a job and a place to live is challenging.
+Finding a job and a place to live in that situation is challenging.
 To do so, you will need money and time.
 Things will get worse if you don’t speak Japanese or can’t find reliable references.

-How to get English teaching jobs in Japan?
+How do you get English teaching jobs in Japan?

 The prospect of working as an ESL trainer intrigues teachers.
-Yet, you must learn many things and conduct thorough research before applying for teaching positions in Japan.
+However, you must learn a great deal and conduct thorough research before applying for teaching positions in Japan.

 Let’s get started!